charlax/professional-programming/README.md

   - Quiz yourself
   - Summarize and share with someone else.
   - Connect what you just learned to experiences you previously had.
+- [How To Remember Anything Forever-ish](https://ncase.me/remember/): a comic about learning

 Richard Feynman's Learning Strategy: